I tried image analysis with the multimodal capabilities of Foundation Models

 let response = try await session.respond {

-"What is in this image?
-Please explain in Japanese."
+"What is shown in this image?
+Please describe it in Japanese."

 Attachment(cgImage)